Arseny15/Car-Shop-Project/README.md

 *For car sellers*:

-- Cars for sale (by car brand name, price, color, car year, km used)
+- Add cars for sale (by car brand name, price, color, car year, km used)
 - Remove their posts.